tuhuynh27/jiny/docs/src/guide/install.md

 ## Gradle Project

 ::: details Why use GitHubPackages
-The framework is being hosted on Github Repository now, so it requires a Github Authentication to download it, soon it will be moved to Maven Central :smirk:
+The framework is being hosted on Github Package now, so it requires a Github Authentication to download it, soon it will be moved to Maven Central :smirk:
 :::

 `build.gradle`